 - Conservative Fund – Invests primarily in NZ and international bonds, with a small allocation towards shares.

-Their fourth diversified fund is identical to the Balanced Fund, but is a default KiwiSaver fund.
+Their sixth diversified fund is identical to the Balanced Fund, but is a default KiwiSaver fund.
 In other words, people signing up to KiwiSaver without choosing a provider, may be randomly assigned to this fund.
 It is only available as part of Simplicity’s KiwiSaver scheme.